Beyond-Notability/beyond-notability-observable-essays/src/networks.md

 [still bits of work to do; see list below. but mostly done now.]

 Creating linked data implies analysing networks, and analysing networks when DH researchers are involved implies making network graphs.
-Despite this, BN has made remarkably few attempts at analysing networks using network analysis - including network visualisation - techniques.
-Why?
-Because we had other proxies for networks: co-habitation, co-education, signatories on letters of nomination, local connections, work together on excavations.
-But as we started experimenting with ways to visualise data in our wikibase, one area that seemed particularly amenable to visualisation were networks relating to event participation and committee membership.
+Despite this, the Beyond Notability project has made remarkably few attempts at analysing networks using network analysis technique, including network visualisation.
+The reason is that we had other proxies for networks in our data: co-habitation, co-education, co-location, co-working on publications or excacations, co-signing letters of nomination.
+But as we started putting together these data essays, one area that seemed particularly amenable to network visualisation were data relating to event participation and committee membership.

-## Wrangling the data
+## The data

-- 'Event participation' bucket https://beyond-notability.github.io/bn_notes/posts/events-2024-02-26/ : most 'spoke at' and 'exhibited at', but includes event attendance and organistion.
-- 'Committee': this is 'served on'.

-Making these into networks required slightly different criteria for association for the two networks - reflects different nature of activity but might make comparability questionable

-- to make a link for events: requires attendance at the same event (same date)
-- to make a link for committees: same organisation in the same year (note concept of a "service year"). making two assumptions: a) service can be more ongoing than attending an event, and b) implies a stronger engagement with the organisation and other members. (but for large organisations (like SAL or RAI) this could be a riskier assumption.). not sub-committee.
+This data, whilst related, had distinct origins.
+'Event' data constitutes a series of statements relating to participation at events: this included people speaking, attending, organising, and exhibiting at events (see Sharon's [*PPA Events*](https://beyond-notability.github.io/bn_notes/posts/events-2024-02-26/) blog for more info).
+'Committee' data is much more simple, represented only by those statements recording when people '[served on](https://beyond-notability.wikibase.cloud/wiki/Property:P102)' a committee of group.

+Making the data into networks of people required slightly different apporoaches to what consituted an association between two individuals.
+For 'Event' data, this required a qualifier two or more people at the same event at the same time, whether as the same type of participant - say, as both speakers or boht attendees - or different types of participat - say, one person was an organisers whilst another was an exhibitor.
+This type of association takes no account of how participants interacted, but rather takes co-location as a proxy for association (more on which later) For 'Committee' data, we chose to create a networkable association when two people served on a committee for the same association in the same year (thus creating the concept of a "service year").
+This type of association relies on two assumptions: first, that service is more of an ongoing activity than participating in an event (which seems a reasonable assumption); and second, that committee membership involved engagement with other members (which for larger organisations like the [Society of Antiquaries of London](https://beyond-notability.wikibase.cloud/wiki/Item:Q8) or [Royal Archaeological Institute](https://beyond-notability.wikibase.cloud/wiki/Item:Q35) could be a risky assumption).

+Conflations and assumptions notwithstanding this gave us something we could visualise as a network: the associations between people created by their participation at events and service on committees.

 ## Visualising the network

+Network visualisation (or network graphs) are require a little explanation before we can dig into what they might well us.
+In this case

 About the graph options, measures, etc